PerfectFit-project/virtual_coach_human_inv/README.md

 <img src = "Readme_images/conversation_structure.png" width = "500" title="Conversation structure.">

 A demo video of the second conversational session can be found ... .

+The preparatory activities that are proposed can be found in `actions/Activities.xlsx`.

 ## Components